-What I didn’t realise at the time is that the method used doesn’t always work for everybody.
+What I didn’t realise at the time is that adding font awesome icons doesn’t always work for everybody.

-Anyway, as more people that watched the video tutorial and implemented the method, it was only a matter of time until somebody hit an issue with Font Awesome not working for them.
+Like you, some people who watched the video tutorial and implemented the method hit an issue with Font Awesome not working for them.